Dick Tracy (1990 film): Development

 Beatty had a concept for a Dick Tracy film in 1975.
 At the time, the film rights were owned by Michael Laughlin, who gave up his option from Tribune Media Services after he was unsuccessful in pitching Dick Tracy to Hollywood studios.
 Floyd Mutrux and Art Linson purchased the film rights from the Tribune in 1977, and, in 1980, United Artists became interested in financing and distributing Dick Tracy.
 Tom Mankiewicz was under negotiations to write the script, based on his previous success with Superman and Superman II.
 The deal fell through when Chester Gould, creator of the Dick Tracy comic strip, insisted on strict financial and artistic control.

 That same year, Mutrux and Linson eventually took the property to Paramount Pictures, which began developing screenplays, offered Steven Spielberg the director's position, and brought in Universal Pictures to co-finance.
 Universal put John Landis forward as a candidate for director, courted Clint Eastwood for the title role, and commissioned Jim Cash and Jack Epps Jr. to write the screenplay.
+Eastwood turned down the role because he didn't see himself portraying another detective.
 "Before we were brought on, there were several failed scripts at Universal," reflected Epps, "then it went dormant, but John Landis was interested in Dick Tracy, and he brought us in to write it."
 Cash and Epps' simple orders from Landis were to write the script in a 1930s pulp magazine atmosphere, and center it with Alphonse "Big Boy" Caprice as the primary villain.
 For research, Epps read every Dick Tracy comic strip from 1930 to 1957.
 The writers wrote two drafts for Landis; Max Allan Collins, then-writer of the Dick Tracy comic strip, remembers reading one of them.
 "It was terrible.
 The only positive thing about it was a thirties setting and lots of great villains, but the story was paper-thin and it was uncomfortably campy."

 In addition to Beatty and Eastwood, other actors considered for the lead role included Harrison Ford, Richard Gere, Tom Selleck and Mel Gibson.
 Landis left Dick Tracy following the controversial on-set accident on Twilight Zone: The Movie, in which three actors were killed.
 Walter Hill came on board to direct, with Joel Silver as producer.
 Cash and Epps wrote another draft, and Hill approached Warren Beatty for the title role.
 Pre-production had progressed as far as set building, but the film was stalled when artistic control issues arose with Beatty, a fan of the Dick Tracy comic strip.
 Hill wanted to make the film violent and realistic, while Beatty envisioned a stylized homage to the 1930s comic strip.
 The actor also reportedly wanted $5 million, plus fifteen percent of the box-office gross, a deal that Universal refused to accept.